AnTiMatteIR/stash-docs/docs/index.md

 - You can tag videos and find them later.
 - It provides statistics about performers, tags, studios and other things.

-You can watch a [SFW demo video][sfwdemovid] to see it in action.
+You can watch a [SFW demo video][stash-demo-sfwvid] to see it in action.

-### Installing stash
+### Installing Stash

 #### via Docker

-Follow [this README.md][dockerreadme] in the docker directory.
+Follow [this README.md][stash-install-docker] in the docker directory.

 #### via pre-compiled binaries

 The Stash server runs on macOS, Windows, and Linux.
-Download the [latest release here][latestrelease].
+Download the [latest release here][stash-release-latest].

 Run the executable (double click the exe on windows or run `./stash-osx`, or `./stash-linux` respectively, from the terminal on macOS / Linux) and navigate to either <https://localhost:9999> or <http://localhost:9999> to get started.